domnulvlad/KLineKWP1281Lib/README.md

 For simple cables, [**Alexander Grau**'s method](http://grauonline.de/wordpress/wp-content/uploads/obd_adapter_arduino.jpg) is the most straightforward.
 - The idea is to cut the connection between the level shifter and the USB chip on the TX (transmit line) so it doesn't interfere with our communications.
 - The TX (receive line) can be left alone because it has no negative effects on communication.
-- The 5V power to the cable is not necessary after the mod, but the 12V from the car is, it will set the voltage level of the serial interface... and don't forget the ground!
+- The both 5V and 12V power to the cable are necessary, read below about power options... and don't forget the ground!
 ####
 It's also possible with more complicated cables, as [**mkirbst** shows on GitHub](https://github.com/mkirbst/lupo-gti-tripcomputer-kw1281).
 - The core idea is the same, but the author chose to cut both data lines.